gauge-sh/tach/docs/why-modguard.md

 - fully open source
 - able to be adopted incrementally
 - implemented with no runtime footprint
-- a standalone library with no external dependencies
-- interoperable with your existing system (cli, generated config)
+- interoperable with your existing CI tools